Read sample Gather the Bones

 ‘Is Paul here?’ she asked.
 ‘When he last wrote to Alice, he said he would be in Mesopotamia for the digging season.’

 ‘The digging season is over for the year and I expect him home in the next few days.’
 Evelyn stood up.
 ‘Now, let me show you your bedroom, Helen.
 I’ve given you the green room.
 As the nursery wing is shut up, I thought Alice could sleep in the dressing room.
 It’s so hard with just the two of us.’
 Her voice wavered and she looked past Helen to a point just beyond her shoulder before recovering her composure and continuing.
 ‘Much of the house is shut up, but Sarah can let you have the keys and you are free to go wherever you want, except my rooms and, of course Paul’s rooms.
 When he returns, he will also be working in the library.’
 Evelyn looked at Alice.
-‘Then it will be strictly out of bounds.
+‘It will be strictly out of bounds.
 Sir Paul is not to be disturbed, Alice, do you understand?’

 Alice nodded.